simolus3/drift/.github/ISSUE_TEMPLATE/bug_report_devtools_extension.md

 **Reproducing**

 How the bug can be reproduced.
+If this is a feature request, ignore delete this.

 **Versions**

 Please add here the versions of `drift` and related packages as well as `flutter`'s (for the DevTools).
+If this is a feature request, ignore delete this.

 **Screenshots**

-Add screenshots and videos here if needed to help explain your problem.
+Add screenshots and videos here if needed to help explain your point.

 **Aditional info**

-Write down any aditional info/discussion for this bug.
+Write down any aditional info/discussion for this issue.